 An Experienced Design and Build Contractor or Project manager will ensure all specifications and designs meet the minimum requirements often in consultation with the Local Authority Building Control or an Approved Inspector.
 A structural engineer will provide calculations that demonstrate that the structural alterations are fit for purpose and can withstand the loads they are subjected to as part of the Building Control Process.

 Once building work begins, the work is supervised by building control at key stages to ensure the work ‘as built’ complies with the regulations.

 Does the Party Wall Act Apply to these Works?

 Your project might fall under the regulations of the Party Wall Act 1996 if you are building a wall up to or connecting to the boundary with a neighbouring property, doing work to an existing party wall, or excavating near an adjacent building.

 Boundary and shared walls are covered by this Act, which requires you to notify neighbours or adjoining owners of your intention to do works on your side of the wall.

-It’s essential to ask your engineer if it applies to your works.
+It’s essential to ask your engineer if it applies to your work.
 They may refer you to a specialist Party Wall Surveyor.

-You can find more information on Party Wall Surveyors here.
+You can find more information on our Party Wall Surveyors.

 When hiring a structural engineer, there’s bound to be plenty of questions you will have to ask.